Imagine getting paid to do what you love.

 The amount that you get paid often comes down to the location.

-A Scuba Dive Instructor salary can range from £15 a day all the way to £300 per day.
+A Scuba Diving Instructor salary can range from £15 a day all the way to £300 per day.

-The lower-paying centres rarely offer salaries but those that do provide the more-experienced instructors with salaries of around £9,000, whereas some centres in the US can pay up to £100,000.
+The lower-paying centres rarely offer salaries but those that do provide the more-experienced scuba instructor with salaries of around £9,000, whereas some centres in the US can pay up to £100,000.

 The amount you’re able to earn comes down to the following: